wp-plugins/list-related-attachments-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 1.4 =
+Expands the plugin to include display options in the attachment link text.

 = 1.3 =
 Expands the plugin to include orderby and order options.